ncn-foreigners/NMAR/reference/confint.summary_nmar_result.md

 # Confidence intervals for coefficient table (summary objects)

-Returns Wald-style confidence intervals for response-model coefficients from a \`summary_nmar_result\*\` object.
+Returns Wald-style confidence intervals for missingness-model coefficients from a \`summary_nmar_result\*\` object.
 Uses t-quantiles when finite degrees of freedom are available, otherwise normal quantiles.

 ## Usage